ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

 * `Submit a PyMAPDL batch job to the cluster from the entrypoint node`

-Since v0.68.5, PyMAPDL can take advantage of the tigh integration between the scheduler and MAPDL to read the job configuration and launch an MAPDL instance that can use all the resources allocated to that job.
+Since v0.68.5, PyMAPDL can take advantage of the tight integration between the scheduler and MAPDL to read the job configuration and launch an MAPDL instance that can use all the resources allocated to that job.